LykkeCity/Lykke.Ico.KeyGenerator/README.md

 - For public keys file: [btcAddress]; btcPublic; [ethAddress]; ethPublic;
 - For secret keys file: [btcAddress]; btcPublic; btcPrivate; [ethAddress]; ethPublic; ethPrivate;

-Addresses are optional and are writed only if `-a` argument is specified.
+Addresses are optional and are written only if `-a` argument is specified.

 #### `-e <Entropy>`
 Optional.
 Additional entropy for RNG.
+Quote value if special symbols (not A-Z|a-z|0-9) are used.